 This institution has indicated that the position advertised will not follow the APA's recommended job market calendar.
 An explanation, if provided, appears below.

-The position is in Poland (not in the US).
+The position is in Poland.